For every day that passes I like bitcoin less. It’s bad for the world.

 Or claim that someone else broke in and stole all the money.

-Or turn your bank into a Ponzi scheme after someone steals all the money.
+Or turn your bank into a Ponzi scheme after someone steals all the money (or steal it yourself).

 With game money you and the robber can just shrug and say “this is part of the game”, but when it’s about your non-disposable real money it’s not so funny anymore.